tinue/apa102-pi/README.md

 - 2015-12-04: Add documentation
 - 2015-12-11: Rewrote the examples, driver itself is unchanged
 - 2015-12-17: Fixes for reported problems; Update all of the color samples; Decouple number of steps from number of LEDs
+- 2016-03-25: Merged changes from kapacuk: Allow stripes with different color coding than RGB